Key Pair Authentication

-Last updated: 2018-09-27 16:34:07PDF
+Last updated: 2020-05-06 14:31:40PDF

-The value of Date Header is the time constructed by HTTP request in GMT, for example: Fri, 09 Oct 2015 00:00:00 GMT.
+Date header is the construction time of the HTTP request in GMT format, such as Fri, 09 Oct 2015 00:00:00 GMT.

 Authorization: hmac id="secret_id", algorithm="hmac-sha1", headers="date source", signature="Base64(HMAC-SHA1(signing_str, secret_key))".

-ID: The value of secret_id in the key.
+secret_id in the key.

-Signature computing method
+Signature calculation method

 Headers are converted according to the following requirements and then sorted in sequence: